libben/assassins/README.md

 - BIG STEP: create live feed of kills with sockets :) > it may also log a game-start event at the beginning of the game.
 [COMPLETE, NO GAME START EVENT CURRENTLY]
 - set up email-based authentication for people signing up to the game.
-- create a front-end to speak of
+- create a front-end to speak of [WORKING ON IT]
 - [NEXT RELEASE (DEVELOPMENT FURTHER THAN THIS POINT IS UNKNOWN)]

 Tidbit: if info needs to be sent to ONE socket, check out the default room documentation on socket.io's site; each new socket joins a room named after its id.